Teacher Training Q&A

 Yes!
 Many of our current teacher trainees did not have a desire to teach when they started.
 Many people simply want to learn more about yoga.
 But, when you learn how to teach a subject you learn much more about that subject, and, yoga is no exception.
 Not surprisingly, many of the trainees in this year’s program have discovered that they really love teaching yoga!

-I can’t really speak for other teacher training programs, but I can say that Jes and I have worked really hard putting this program together.
+I can’t really speak for other teacher training programs, but I can say that the teachers and I have worked really hard putting this program together.
 We give 100% each weekend and work with student feedback to continue to fine tune the details.
-We both absolutely love this program and love working with our teacher trainees.
+We absolutely love this program and love working with our teacher trainees.
 We consider it an honor to be a part of their journey.